 - One purpose of the FARs is to limit societal risk without impeding aeronautical advancements.
 Discuss this perspective.

-- What part of the FARs pertain to drones?
+- What part of the FARs pertains to drones?
 The continued introduction of diverse types of drones into the aviation spectrum continues to have many concerns for the regulators at the FAA.
 Discuss the reasons as to why.

 - What might be some of the specific airworthiness concerns that the FAA might be associated with “aging aircraft,” i.e., those flying aircraft 20 to 30 or more years old?
 Also, take a look at Part 26 of the FARs.

-- To explore more about the ICAO and what it does see the ICAO website.
+- To explore more about the ICAO and what it does, see the ICAO website.

-- To explore more about the FAA and what it does see the FAA website.
+- To explore more about the FAA and what it does, see the FAA website.